huss-osman/linux-fundamentals/bash-scripting/fundamentals/11-functions.md

 # Functions

 ## Overview
-Functions allow you to group reusable logic inside a script.
+Functions allow you to group reusable logic inside a Bash script.
-They help organise code, reduce repetition, and make scripts easier to maintain.
+They help organise code, reduce repetition, and make scripts easier to read, test, and maintain.

+Functions are essential once scripts grow beyond a few lines and are heavily used in automation and validation workflows.

 ---

 ## Key Concepts

-- Functions group related commands
+- Functions group related commands into reusable blocks

-- They can accept parameters
+- They can accept **positional parameters** (`$1`, `$2`, …)

-- They support local variables
+- Functions support **local variables** using `local`

+- Functions return **exit codes** to signal success or failure

-- They improve readability and structure
+- Clear function boundaries improve script structure and safety

 ---